Solar diverter vs heat pump hot water: making the right choice for Perth homes

 - You don't have space for an outdoor heat pump unit

-Choose a heat pump hot water if:
+Choose a heat pump hot water system if:

 - You're replacing a gas hot water system and want to electrify